adam-p/yesterday-i-learned/random.md

 1. To run Java in your (debian) browser, you need both `openjdk-7-jre` and `icedtea-7-plugin` packages.
-1. When grass is first laid, its roots have not properly grown, and it must be watered once every day for a week.
 1. Add any event by URL: https://www.google.com/calendar/render?action=TEMPLATE&text=(event+name)&dates=20130704T230000Z/20130705T020000Z&details=(deta+ils)&location=(loca+tion)
 1. Use single quotes (`git commit -am 'Nailed it!'`) to leave a commit message with an exclamation mark.
-1. A notched tail flipper found on a lobster indicates [a breeding female][wikipedia].
-Researchers notch the tails, not the males, so there really wasn't much to be learnt here.
 1. [Albinism][wikipedia 2] affects vertebrates.
 That, and lobsters, which are not vertebrates.
 1. The Korean blood cake is also called *sundae*: https://en.wikipedia.org/wiki/Sundae_(Korean_food)
 1. Because `iif` is a library function, it cannot short-circuit.